 Myth 9 – Getting good food will be difficult

 This is absolutely untrue.

-In the end, deciding to Studying Abroad in the UKstudy abroad in the UK, or any other country for that matter is a big undertaking.
+In the end, I decided to study abroad in the UK or any other country for that matter, which is a big undertaking.
 A little bit of preparation and expert guidance before you make your way to the UK will take some of that anxiety away.
-Whether you’re going to the UK to obtain a Master’s degree or continuing a post-grad programme, contact us we can make the transition easier for future international students.
+Whether you’re going to the UK to obtain a Master’s degree or continuing a post-grad program, contact us.
+We can make the transition easier for future international students.

 Is it hard to find a job in the UK?

 There are many part-time jobs that can be done while in school.
 With a degree, you can’t be sure you’ll get a job, whether you study in the UK or somewhere else in the world.